retiukhina/Exercises_CPP_Lippman_book/Basics/Variables_and_basic_types/README.md

 With two exceptions, the type of a reference and the object to which the reference refers must match exactly.
 Moreover, a reference may be bound only to an object, not to a literal or to the result of a more general expression.

+# Dealing with types

+## Type Aliases

+A type alias is a name that is a synonym for another type.
+Type aliases let us simplify complicated type definitions, making those types easier to use.
+Type aliases also let us emphasize the purpose for which a type is used.

+We can define a type alias in one of two ways.
+Traditionally, we use a `typedef`:

+`typedef double wages;` // wages is a synonym for double `typedef wages base, *p;` // base is a synonym for double, p for double*

+The keyword typedef may appear as part of the base type of a declaration.
+This means that you can write a declaration where the base type includes the typedef keyword, and instead of creating variables, you are defining a new name (alias) for an existing type.

+Example:

+`typedef unsigned int uint;`

+Now uint can be used anywhere you’d use unsigned int.

+If a declaration starts with typedef, it's not creating variables, it's creating new type names.

+Example:

+`typedef int* IntPtr;`

+This does not create a pointer.
+It defines IntPtr as a new name for the type int*.

+As in any other declaration, the declarators can include `type modifiers`  (like *, &, []) that define `compound types` built from the `base type` of the definition.

+Example:

+`typedef int* IntPtr;`

+    Base type: int
+    Declarator (*IntPtr) applies the pointer modifier
+    Result: IntPtr is an alias for int*

+Another example:

+`typedef char name[20];`

+    Base type: char
+    Declarator: name[20]
+    Result: name is a synonym for char[20]

+The C++11 standard introduced a second way to define a type alias, via an alias declaration:
+`using SI = Sales_item;` // SI is a synonym for Sales_item
+An alias declaration starts with the keyword `using` followed by the alias name and an =.
+The alias declaration defines the name on the left-hand side of the = as an alias for the type that appears on the right-hand side.

+### Pointers, const, and Type Aliases

+Declarations that use type aliases that represent compound types and const can yield surprising results.

+`typedef char *pstring;`
+`const pstring cstr = 0;` // cstr is a constant pointer to char `const pstring *ps;` // ps is a pointer to a constant pointer to char

+! `const pstring cstr = 0;` IS NOT equuiavelnt to `const char* cstr = 0;`

+`const char *` is a pointer to a const char, while `char * const` is a constant pointer to a char.

+The first, the value being pointed to can't be changed but the pointer can be.
+The second, the value being pointed at can change but the pointer can't (similar to a reference).

+When you write const pstring cstr, you're saying:
+    `cstr` is a `const` pstring → cstr is a `char* const`

+Thus:

+`const pstring cstr = 0;`
+→ is the same as:
+`char* const cstr = 0;`

+There is also a

+`const char * const`

+which is a constant pointer to a constant char (so nothing about it can be changed).

+Note:

+The following two forms are equivalent:

+`const char *`

+and

+`char const *`

+## The auto Type Specifier

+When we write a program, it can be surprisingly difficult—and sometimes even impossible—to determine the type of an expression.
+Under the C++11 standard, we can let the compiler figure out the type for us by using the auto type specifier.
+Unlike type specifiers, such as double, that name a specific type, auto tells the compiler to deduce the type from the initializer.

+By implication, a variable that uses auto as its type specifier must have an initializer:
+// the type of item is deduced from the type of the result of adding val1 and val2 `auto item = val1 + val2;` // item initialized to the result of val1 + val2

+Because a declaration can involve only a single base type, the initializers for all the variables in the declaration must have types that are onsistent with each other:
+`auto i = 0, *p = &i;` // ok: i is int and p is a pointer to int `auto sz = 0, pi = 3.14;` // error: inconsistent types for sz and pi

+When we use a reference as an initializer, the initializer is the corresponding object.
+The compiler uses that object’s type for auto’s type deduction:
+`int i = 0, &r = i;`
+`auto a = r;` // a is an int (r is an alias for i, which has type int)

+`auto` ordinarily ignores top-level consts.
+As usual in initializations, low-level consts, such as when an initializer is a pointer to const, are kept:

+const int ci = i, &cr = ci;
+auto b = ci; // b is an int (top-level const in ci is dropped) auto c = cr; // c is an int (cr is an alias for ci whose const is top-level) auto d = &i; // d is an int* (& of an int object is int*) auto e = &ci; // e is const int* (& of a const object is low-level const)

+If we want the deduced type to have a top-level const, we must say so explicitly:

+`const auto f = ci;` // deduced type of ci is int; f has type const int

+We can also specify that we want a reference to the auto-deduced type.
+Normal initialization rules still apply:

+`const int ci = 42;`

+🔹 `auto &g = ci;`

+	✅ This works fine
+    ci is a const int
+    auto &g says: “g is a reference to ci”
+    So, g becomes a const int& (because auto deduces const int from ci)

+🧠 Key rule: When using auto with a reference, auto deduces the base type including const if the reference is initialized from a const.

+🔹 `auto &h = 42;`

+    ❌ Error — can't bind a non-const reference to a literal (like 42) Why?
+Because:
+        auto deduces the type as int
+        So auto &h becomes int&
+        But you can't bind an int& (non-const) to a temporary literal like 42

+🛑 C++ doesn't allow binding a non-const reference to a temporary value.

+🔹 `const auto &j = 42;`

+    ✅ This is valid
+    auto deduces int
+    So const auto& becomes const int&
+    You can bind a const reference to a temporary (like 42), and it extends the lifetime of the temporary

+When we define several variables in the same statement, it is important to remember that a reference or pointer is part of a particular declarator and not part of the base type for the declaration.
+As usual, the initializers must provide consistent auto-deduced types:
+`auto k = ci, &l = i;` // k is int; l is int&
+`auto &m = ci, *p = &ci;` // m is a const int&; p is a pointer to const int `auto &n = i, *p2 = &ci;` // error: type deduced from i is int; type deduced from &ci is const int